evkx/evkx.github.io/content/models/xpeng/g9/G9_RWD_Standard_Range/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 78,2kWh and a net capacity of 75kWh, meaning you have a 3,2kWh buffer for protection.
 (4,1%).
-The battery is a Lithium-Ion battery based on [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.
+The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.
 The [WLTP range](../../../../guides/understandingrange/wltp) is 460 km (286 mi).
 The consumption is 16,3kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 250kW.
 A full charge from 0 - 100% would take 45 minutes, while a more common scenario of 10-80% would take 21 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 54% resulting in an actual charge speed including time loss on 144kW.
 Each charge session would take 17 minutes and 30 seconds.